 |1/20 oz||AUD $ 5||99.99%||14.1 x 1.4 mm|

 Whereas the reverse side depicts the Chinese zodiac sign for the respective year, the obverse shows an image of Her Royal Majesty Queen Elizabeth II.
 Each Gold Lunar coin still showed the image of a younger Queen from 1996 to 1998.
 Since 1999, the coins depict a more mature Queen and this image is used in the 2nd Lunar Series as well.

 The 1st lunar coin series ended in 2007 with the "Year of the Pig" coins.
 Since this 1st series was immensely popular with investors and collectors alike, a 2nd Lunar Series was launched in 2008 and will end in 2019.
-The Australian Gold Lunar coins depict the Chinese zodiac animal for the respective year of issuance, so the 2018 issue is dedicated to the "Year of the Dog" and the 2017 issue to the "Year of the Rooster".
+The Australian Gold Lunar coins depict the Chinese zodiac animal for the respective year of issuance, so the 2019 issue is dedicated to the "Year of the Pig" and the 2018 issue to the "Year of the Dog".

 The gold coins of the 1st Lunar Series displayed information about the year of mintage, weight and gold purity on the reverse side of the coins.
 That information was shifted to the obverse side on the gold coins that make up the 2nd Australian Gold Lunar Series.

 For the 1 oz coins of the 2nd Gold Lunar Series, the limit of 30,000 coins was reached in every year since 2008.
 The mintage of fractional denominations was generally much lower than that.
 However, the 1/10 oz denomination exceeded the 30,000 mark in the years 2012 (33,059 coins), 2014 (34,181 coins) and 2015 (33,027 coins).
 The mintage record for any denomination are the 58,890 coins of 1/20 oz that were sold in 2015.